* 1869 Pop up Shop England North

 We do this by giving them stability, support and guidance through being carefully matched with a fully trained adult that is committed to spend time with them.

-Action For Children’s South Worcestershire Parenting and Family Support project plays an important role in supporting local families with children aged 0-19.
+Action For Children’s South Worcestershire Parenting and Community Development project plays an important role in supporting local families with children aged 0-19.
 By providing training, advice and guidance the local Action For Children team empower their clients to 'nip things in the bud' early and this limits the risk of escalation.
 The service places an emphasis on a holistic ‘whole family’ approach that will result in long term, sustainable change for clients.

 What Volunteers Say...